 The Medical Technology Program requires the successful completion of 140 semester hours of course work and clinical training for graduation.
 This program can be completed in 10 semesters over a four-calendar-year period that includes summer semesters of the junior and senior years.
 Please note that the sequence of pre-professional science courses requires careful planning.
-Students are urged to consult a MT/CLS advisor each semester during the pre-professional phase.
+Students are required to consult a MT/CLS advisor each semester during the preprofessional phase.

-Pre-Professional Phase (63 semester hours) Semester Hours
+Pre-Professional Phase (63 semester hours) (on campus and online) Semester Hours

 Area I. Written Composition

-Area I. Written Composition 6
+English Composition (ENGL 1010 and 1020) 1

 Area II.
 Humanities and Fine Arts

-Literature 2.3
+Literature ^{2,3}

 Fine Arts 2

-Public Speaking (COMM 2212) 3
+Public Speaking (COMM 2212)

-Elective 23 3
+Elective ^{2,3}

 Area III.
-Natural Sciences and Mathematics
+Natural Sciences and Mathematics 4

 Precalculus Algebra (MATH 1120) 3

-General Chemistry (CHEM 1100/1101, 1200/1201) 8
+General Chemistry (CHEM 1100/1101, 1200/1201).
+8

 Area IV.
 History, Social, and Behavioral Sciences

-History ^{2,3} 3
+History ^{2,3}

-Electives 23 9
+Electives ^{2,3} 9

-Area V. Pre-Professional, Major, and Elective Courses 4
+Area V. Pre-Professional, Major, and Elective Courses 4 22

-Survey of ComputerApplications (CSCI 1000) 3
+Survey of Computer Applications (CSCI 1000) 3

-Statistics (MATH 2670)
+Statistics (MATH 2670) 3

-Applied Organic Chemistry (CHEM 2300/2301)
+Applied Organic Chemistry (CHEM 2300/2301) 4

 Principles of Biology I (BIOL 1010/1011) 4

-Microbiology (BIOL 2010/2011) 4
+Microbiology (BIOL 2010/2011)

-Human Anatomy and Physiology I (BIOL 2100/2101)
+Human Anatomy and Physiology I (BIOL 2100/2101) 4

-1 4 1 60 1 11 1 1 1 1
+1 A grade of C or better is required for each course.

+2 Consult catalog or MT/CLS advisor for Core Curricu lum choices

+3 A 6-semester hour sequence either in literature or in 1 history is required.

+If a second literature is chosen, it will apply as the 3 el ective hours in

+Area II.
+If a second history is chosen, it will apply as 3 of the elective

+hours in Area IV.